appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

   (t (message "This is true, but won't be evaluated")))
 ```
 Best practices are also an important aspect.
 Because of the fact that Lisp is a different beast, what is good in it, is bad in other languages, as such the documentation should fill in the gaps and define a style.
 The editor is quite keen on insisting on some style, so why not give the same treatment to the rest of the packages.

+## The Emacs lisp manual

+Around six authors, including the GNU project's initiator, Richard Stallmann have authored a book that I am torn on.
+I would be lying if I said that the book is easy to read, I found mathematical textbooks to be easier to read due to rigour and precise language; more lay-person oriented books focus on conveying the ideas as simply as possible and ignore details that are not pertinent to being proficient.
+This book, despite my sympathy towards its authors is neither; it somehow managed to find a sweet-spot of being neither particularly useful for people who are already well-versed in Lisp, nor to those that would find Emacs particularly challenging.
+This book simply _is_, and can supplement one's knowledge.
+It can be used to find imprecise and outdated answers to questions that are much easier to phrase as search queries.

+To add insult to injury, rather than making the book as concise as possible, the main reason behind the formal style; the book is enormous, and looking through the contents, I already envisioned pages that I would be skipping.
+The book is god-awful, and is a telling reminder that despite Prof.  Stallmann being an avid linguistic enthusiast, his communication skills are sorely lacking.
+I do not claim to presume to be much better at this, but this blog is largely a run-up towards improving the writing to a point to which I could be writing a book.
+I have one in the works, and I will do my best to at least have a human readable introduction.

+The main problem as I see it, is that this book does not in any way address the problematic aspects.
+Most people are not well-versed in Lisp.
+The documentation must acknowledge this, and explain things with many examples.
+The reason why this is important, is the precise reason why _any_ mathematical book worth its price, will come with exercises, proofs and explanations.
+For each concept there must be an example, and a counter-example.
+Again, don't mean to self-advertise, but this is what I was trying to do in my book on Rust.

+# So why is there so much Elisp

+This begs the question: why is there _any_ Emacs lisp.
+After all all throughout this article I have been providing scathing reviews of everything that is related to the lisp.
+Why do veterans still prefer to create their packages for this venerable editor as opposed to anything else new?

+Tough question, I should say.
+And I do have an answer, that I find less satisfying than I'd like.
+But nonetheless an answer.

+First of all, one must remember the abhorrent state of graphical programs on GNU + Linux, or as I call it now, lip-service to freedom.
+If I wanted to create a program for KDE specifically, there's a good chance that some user of Gnome will want to use it (because nobody else created an analogue for Gnome), complain about it, and create an aura of negativity.
+KDE programs, do not prevent themselves from being run on other desktops, but also do little to bridge the gap.
+The programmer, thus, has to bridge the differences themselves.

+Case in point, I have an idea for a voice transcription program.
+I know exactly how to create the business logic, and I have some experience in using UI toolkits.
+If I wanted to target Mac OS, I have but one realistic choice: write it in Swift and use the system libraries.
+If I wanted to do the same with Windows, there's a bit more choice, but if I want to have the broadest compatibility, there is a native toolkit that looks decent for utilitarian programs, metro if I wanted to make it as shiny and messy as possible, and Qt to make my life less painful.
+On Linux, I do not have a choice that is guaranteed to satisfy everyone.
+Qt has more features and is generally more powerful.
+GTK is more ubiquitous, but perhaps has too many residents of an insane asylum at the helm.
+TK is so old as to be irrelevant and in some ways too slow.
+Plus, many things such as access to the keyboard, to the network stack, and to the system tray, come down to a broad spectrum of traps posing as choices.

+Instead of having one program that covers all the needs of a specific niche, you have hundreds of programs that each individually cover 50% of the territory, can't coexist, and therefore cannot give you complete coverage.
+The few exceptions to this, are `systemD`, `emacs` the browsers, `ffmpeg`, `vlc`, and  `blender`.
+As you can probably tell, the fact that these are also the most prolific libraries and platforms is no coincidence.

+Simply put, the energy one would have to put into writing a `systemd` unit, is less than a more "theoretically sound" process supervision suite such as `s6`, not to mention that there is at least some documentation that is somewhat useful for the former, and next to none for the latter.
+Similarly, despite its many shortcomings in terms of rendering fidelity, `vlc`, offers a unified package that can handle all of multimedia.
+It is not _a player_, it is something that can plug all multimedia-sized holes in your life.
+I did not like it, I still do not, but I have had to use it, because in some situations having this Swiss-army-knife of a tool is extremely handy.
+It might suck as pliers, or scissors and be a bad knife, but if the number of tools that you can bring with you is limited, you practically have no choice.

+Emacs, is kind of an interesting counter-example.
+It is by far closer to Blender and FFMpeg, in that it does offer a platform, but aside from a few kinks in the main executable, is actually fairly sound.
+You have robust text processing and a robust, well-tested concept of a buffer.
+You have packages that can clearly interact with each other and can be made both compatible and in-compatible.
+It offers you a quick and dirty way to create a menu, which would otherwise be much harder.
+It offers even some rudimentary graphical programming capabilities, not enough to build a fully-functional browser, but enough to browse text-only HTML sites.
+Emacs can plug all your plain-text-sized holes, it is supremely good at writing prose, it integrates well with LSPs, and offers two different approaches to that.
+Emacs gives you networking that is guaranteed to work on all platforms, which is quite a bit more than what Qt can say.

+It is easy to extrapolate that all of the problems that programmers have to deal with in Elisp are preventing serious programmers from working on serious projects, but quite the opposite is true.
+A veteran such as Minad, or Prot, or any one of the Emacs core contributors for that matter, finds the problems just part of the job.
+Elisp is just like any other Turing-complete programming language, do enough work in it, and you will stop noticing its quirks.
+Do a bit more, and they cease to be problems, but more opportunities.
+The fact that everything is a textual buffer is a great help when you're building a program such as `magit`.